PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image30.png"  style="width:30%" />

-Once the refresh operation completes, you should be able to see four tables created for the silver zone.
+Once the refresh operation completes, you should be able to see the four tables created for the silver zone.

 <img src="./images/media/image31.png"   style="width:30%" />